 Overwatered plants aren’t completely a lost cause.
 The key is to know what to look for so you can strategize accordingly.
 There are several telltale signs of waterlogging in plants.
 Tips for How To Rescue Over Watered Plants include:

 - Your plant looks like it’s wilting even if it has plenty of water.
 The curious thing about waterlogging is that its symptoms often resemble that of under watering so be vigilant about this.
 You wouldn’t want to water an already drowning plant.

-- The leaves start to become yellow and new growth are falling off.
+- There are dead leaves or they start to become yellow and new growth are falling off.
 This is a result of nitrogen leaching out from the soil.

-- Alternatively, the leaves of a waterlogged plant may also exhibit browning, scorching, or leaf burn.
+- Alternatively, the leaves of a waterlogged plant may also exhibit brown spots, scorching, brown leaves, or leaf burn.

 - If a plant has absorbed too much water, it can also result in edema.
 Your plant may start exhibiting blisters or soaked spots as a result of waterlogging.

-- There may be a build-up of scum or some form of residue on the surface of the soil.
+- There may be a build-up of scum or some form of residue on the top of the soil.